Lyujx333/BatchX/README.md

 2. **Alternative**: Replace these scripts with your own VASP scripts, ensuring the filenames remain identical.

 ### Usage
 1. Place all raw structures requiring calculation into the `POSCARs` folder.
-(No need to worry about naming the POSCAR files.)
+(Name the POSCAR files in any way.)
 2. Run the program using `bash` or `nohup` (for automated background processing) with a command like:
    ```bash
    bash BatchX1_template.sh